mrl5/10-50-500/README.md

 DAMN!

 # Milestone
 Inspired by [30 Java Programming Tips and Best Practices for Beginners] article.
-I will make an algorithm which will check if **10-50-500 Rule** was broken for given Java project
+I will make an algorithm which will check if **10-50-500 Rule** was broken for given ~~Java~~ Maven project

 # TODOs
 1. [ ] app in Perl